 There are certain requirements regarding the content of an invoice, which includes:

 In case a VAT invoice includes zero-rated or exempt supplies, those items clearly have to show that there’s no VAT payable and a separate total for their values have to be indicated as well.
 It is also possible to issue simplified VAT invoices if the value of goods is less than £250 and the customer also agrees to have a simplified invoice for the items.

-Our VAT technology platform, Comply helps business manage complex, country specific tax requirements including HMRC’s Making Tax Digital obligations.
+Our VAT technology platform, Comply helps companies manage their complex, country-specific tax requirements including HMRC’s Making Tax Digital obligations.

 Using AI and machine learning, our technology puts your VAT data through over 300 automated VAT rules, checking for errors, and preparing VAT returns for approval and submission.
 Comply provides a full audit trail for the United Kingdom’s Tax Authorities.

 VAT registered businesses with a taxable turnover of more than £85,000 are obliged to follow the rules of Making Tax Digital for VAT and sign up online for MTD.
 For returns starting on or after April 2022, VAT registered businesses will have to follow MTD rules (not only the ones above the threshold).